The post Energy saving tips to help you become more energy efficient appeared first on The Loughborough Building Society.

 (To give your authority to trusted individuals as attorneys you must be capable of making your own decisions)

-For information on how to make, register and end Power of Attorneys click here
+The government has a webpage with information on how to make, register and end Power of Attorneys.

 Once the Power of Attorney has been set up it can be registered with us to open a new savings account or to start managing an existing one.
 We’ll need to see the original Power of Attorney document or a certified copy.